-As part of the statewide school accountability system, in accordance with state law, the state assigns grades to schools (on an A to F scale) at both the elementary and secondary levels (UCA Section 53E-5-204).
+As part of the statewide school accountability system, in accordance with state law, the state assigns grades to schools (on an A to F scale) at both the elementary and secondary levels (UCA Section 53E-5-20453A-1-1105, as in effect November 1, 2017).
 The grade is based on the school's total score across the indicators described in state law and Section A.4.iv of this document.
 The system was revised during the 2017 general legislative session (2017 General Session SB 220) and will go into effect for the 2017-2018 school year, although USBE is not required to assign letter grades until the 2018-2019 school year.

-In accordance with state law, USBE engaged in a criteria/standard setting process to establish the performance thresholds or cut scores for assigning letter grades.
+In accordance with state law, USBE engaged in a criteria/standard setting process to establish the performance thresholds or cut scores for assigning letter grades (UCA 53A-1-1113.5).
 Over 50 stakeholders were involved in the process to establish a system for assigning a school a letter grade based on evaluating the school's performance against specific criteria, as opposed to normative approaches reflecting how many schools policymakers believe should be eligible for each rating category.
 The criterion-based approach to establishing cut scores will enable the state to avoid changing the cut scores on a regular basis as school performance improves, which is critical to our stakeholders.
-The Board approved the recommendations resulting from the standard setting process at its August 2017 Board meeting.12 We illustrate the revised system for elementary and middle schools in Exhibit 10 using 2016 performance data.
+The Board approved the recommendations resulting from the standard setting process at its August 2017 Board meeting.12 The criterion based approach to establishing cut scores will enable the state to avoid changing the cut scores on a regular basis as school performance improves, which is critical to our stakeholders.

+We illustrate the revised system for elementary and middle schools in Exhibit 101 using 2016 performance data.
 The results demonstrate that schools are normally distributed (skewness = -.09; kurtosis = .25) with respect to their total scores.
 This suggests that the state's accountability system produces not only meaningful but readily interpretable differentiation among schools.